akrzemi1/__sandbox__/papers/bad_alloc.md

 --------------------------------------------

-The arguments brought in [[0709R2]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers) in favour of not handling memory allocation failures via exceptions &mdash; difficult to test, often not tested and therefores handled incorrectly &mdash; apply equally well to any other system resource-related failures.
+The arguments brought in [[0709R2]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers) in favour of not handling memory allocation failures via exceptions &mdash; difficult to test, often not tested and therefore handled incorrectly &mdash; apply equally well to any other system resource-related failures.
 Do you use `std::condition_variable` in your codebase?
 It can throw `errc::resource_unavailable_try_again` from constructor (if some non-memory resource limitation prevents initialization).
 Is it easy to reproduce this situation?
 Are you testing this scenario?
 If not, your code handles it incorrectly.
 Does this mean a failure to allocate resources necessary to create a `std::condition_variable` should call `std::terminate()` instead of throwing an exception?

 What about running out of file descriptors?
 Is it easy to test? ...